 To increase your chances of appearing top in the search results there are some key areas you need to optimize.
 These include:

 - Making sure all the product images on your website are high quality.
 Check out Google’s guidelines on what it considers low quality images if you’re unsure what to do.
+Here are some more tips on optimizing your Google Shopping images.

 - Ensuring you include all the relevant information in your Google Shopping listing.
 This includes the ID, Title, Description, Google product category, Product type, Link, Mobile link, Image link, Additional image link, Condition, Availability, Availability date, Price, and Sale price.
 You also need to ensure you organize and order the keywords in the title and description.